Language Selector

 Solar Wind Bz Analysis

-Under the current conditions, strong auroras may occur frequently within the next 30 minutes and beyond.
-Follow the below magnetometer graph.
+Under the current conditions, the aurora is charging and low to medium activity may increase in the next 30 to 60 minutes.
+Follow the magnetometer graph.

 Magnetometer Data